-The term 'Employees' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Employees' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Employees are individuals who work in the service of a business endeavor or trade.
 They do this by contributing their expertise, abilities, and labor to another individual’s small business, a corporation, for the government, or in their own self employed business.
 Employees are also a critical component of the factors of production that include land, capital, and labor.
 In this capacity, they contribute the labor to a business enterprise.

 In particular, an employee proves to be an individual who is engaged by some employer in order to perform a specific job or task.
 Within the majority of advanced nations and their economies, this word pertains to a specifically spelled out relationship that is established between companies and individual persons.
 This relationship is markedly different from that of a client or customer.

 Attaining the status of employee generally results from undergoing a job interview with a certain business or corporation.
 Assuming that the person in question matches up well with the organization and their position, then she or he is made a formal employment offer for a given initial salary and place in the company.
 Such a person then attains all of the privileges, responsibilities, and rights as other employees.
 These commonly include vacation days and medical insurance benefits.
 Human Resource departments typically manage the actual relationships between such employees and major companies.
 This department works with new employees’ coming on board and integrating into the organization, as well as handling the set up of their new benefits to which they are entitled.
 HR departments also commonly resolve any problems or grievances that employees experience.